-The Creality Ender 5 Pro 3D printer is an upgraded version of the popular Ender 5.
-What has changed?
-Review the specs to find out.
+The3D printer is an upgraded version of the popular Ender 5.
+And yes, we like it!
+Read our review to find out more.

 Ever since the Chinese manufacturer Creality struck gold with its Creality Ender 3 3D printer in 2018, new iterations of the “Ender” product line are seemingly never-ending.
-One offshoot of this popular budget printer was the Creality Ender 5, which was actually a complete departure from the Ender 3 design, featuring a large box-shaped aluminum metal frame and an expanded build volume.
+One iteration of this popular budget printer was the Creality Ender 5, which features a large box-shaped aluminum metal frame and an expanded build volume.

 Boasting a cubic frame and a 220 x 220 x 300mm build volume, the Creality Ender 5 Pro has a similar look and specs to its predecessor.
 The 260°C nozzle temperature makes it compatible with a wide array of filaments, and as for print quality, the Ender 5 Pro can produce objects with a 100-micron print resolution.

 Like the Creality Ender 5 before it, the Pro model is a relatively easy-to-build DIY kit with pre-assembled axes, just attach the Z-axis to the base and wire up the printer and you’re nearly ready to print.
-All in all, the assembly for the Ender 5 Pro should take around 30 minutes from start to finish.
+All in all, the assembly for the Ender 5 Pro should take under an hour from start to finish.

 Like the original Ender 5, the X and Y-axis measurements of the Ender 5 Pro are the same as the Ender 3, but with more print area on the Z-axis.
 One unique aspect of the Ender 5 Pro build is the Y-axis motor, which simultaneously directs both sides of the gantry to create a smoother overall movement.
 This so-called “double Y-axis control system” is integrated to reduce any potential vibrations that could cause flaws in your 3D prints.